Free Walking Tour Berlin

 The United States and Western Allies

-The United States and its Western allies celebrated the fall of the Berlin Wall as a triumph of democracy over communism.
-It symbolized the collapse of the Soviet Union’s control in Eastern Europe and the end of the Cold War.
+The United States and her western allies relished the demolition of the Berlin Wall as a victory over communism.
+It represented the break up of Soviet domination in Eastern Europe and the post coup era known as the Cold War.

 The United States